GreatCowBASIC/Help/output/md/uno_as_isp_programmer.md

 </div>

-So, you have brought some ATtiny88 breakout boards online.
+So, you have bought some ATtiny88 breakout boards online.
 They are advertised as Nano equivalents but are inferior to the Nano in having low RAM (512 bytes vs 2048) and missing some other features.
-Specifically the lack of a USB comport for programming.
+Specifically, the lack of a USB comport for programming.

-The ATtiny88 USB interface only works in Arduino IDE with some tweaking, and, you are not in the mood for learning how to write sketches after being in the GCB environment for years.
+The ATtiny88 USB interface only works in the Arduino IDE with some tweaking, and you are not in the mood for learning how to write sketches after being in the GCB environment for years.

 This is an all-in-one tutorial for programming the ATtiny88 via AVRdude using GCB.

 <div class="note" style="margin-left: 0.5in; margin-right: 0.5in;">

 ### Note

 The only baud rate that works is 19200.
-Every other baud rate failed in testing
+Every other baud rate failed in testing.

 </div>

-The process described will create a new programmer entry in the GCB Programmer Options to fully automate the compile & program progress.
+The process described will create a new programmer entry in the GCB Programmer Options to fully automate the compile and program process.

 <div class="note" style="margin-left: 0.5in; margin-right: 0.5in;">

 ### Note

-This refers to an ATtiny88 but you can use this method for many AVRs which used in conjunction with AvrDude.
+This refers to an ATtiny88, but you can use this method for many AVRs used in conjunction with AVRdude.

 </div>